 Late 2021, an independent inquiry was commissioned jointly by Cycling New Zealand and High Performance Sport New Zealand.
-At the time of compiling this report, the inquiry is complete.
-There is a list of final recommendations, some of which belong to CNZ, some HPSNZ and some joint.
-The cost of responding to the recommendations is yet to be fully determined however funds from HPSNZ's Strengthen & Adapt funding have been made available for this purpose.
+At the time of compiling this report, there is no information available for release.

 Cycling NZ had no contingent assets or liabilities in the prior year.
 (2020: NIL).